JuliaDynamics/DiscreteEvents.jl/docs/src/intro.md

 CurrentModule = DiscreteEvents
 ```

-Using `DiscreteEvents.jl` you want to schedule and execute Julia functions or expressions on a time line.
-Therefore you
+`DiscreteEvents.jl` allows you to

-1. setup a virtual or a realtime clock,
+1. setup virtual or realtime clocks,
-2. schedule functions (or expressions) as events to it,
+2. schedule events (Julia functions or expressions) to them,
-3. run the clock to trigger the events.
+3. run clocks to trigger events.

 ## Preparations